BolZer/easybill-java-sdk/readme.md

 ```

 ## Motivation
 It's easy to generate clients from OpenAPI documentations.
-However, those clients often are lacking or straight up not good.
+However, those clients are often lacking in some areas.
 This holds true in case of lacking / incorrect OpenAPI documentation.
 In the case of the easybill REST API the documentation
 is such case.
 Therefore, a client generated from the documentation will have its issues.
 This project is an attempt to mitigate
 the developer experience with the easybill REST API for JAVA developers.